 Students can attain the Autism Endorsement Certificate alone, or they can earn additional credits to complete a master’s degree, with school approval and confirmed admission into the selected program.

 This certificate is offered fully online and in a hybrid format.

-For more information about our graduation rates, the median debt of students who completed the program, and other important information, please see our Gainful Employment Disclosure.
+For more information about our graduation rates, the median debt of our students who completed the program, and other important information, view Gainful Employment information.